[Part 1] Masumi Sugae's Walk through the Oga Peninsula – Kanpuzan and Honzan, a sacred mountain tour [Akita Prefecture]

 The weather was bad in Obama, so they finally went out around noon on August 27th and saw the strange rock formations at Shiosezaki.
 Seeing Shiosezaki for the first time, Masumi described the strange rock formations as "a sight that astonished the eyes" and "a landscape that cannot be put into words or written form."

-Visit Nissekiji Temple (Akagami Shrine) and reflect on ancient legends
+I visited Hishiji Temple (Akagami Shrine) and reflected on the ancient legends associated with it

 Nissho-ji Temple (Akagami Shrine) is depicted in the later work "Oga no Shimakaze."
 The building at the foot of the mountain is the main hall.
 From there, 999 stone steps continue.
 The Goshado Hall is not depicted as a building on the stone steps in the illustration, but it is depicted near the mountain ridge.
 "Oga no Shimakaze" - From a manuscript in the Akita Prefectural Museum